Where there’s smoke, there’s fire.

 Leave No Bridge Unburned sees Whitehorse shaping a bigger, bolder rock sound.
 Any lingering assumptions that the two are working within the boundaries of a folk duo should be put to rest.
 Leave No Bridge Unburned is a fiery, forceful and finely tuned album.
 While there’s more in the mix now, more people at the board, more sonic swagger in the ears, Whitehorse will continue to be a story told of intimacy and passion.
 Two musicians, one band, no looking back.

-Leave No Bridge Unburned will be released by Six Shooter Records on February 17, 2015.
+Leave No Bridge Unburned was released by Six Shooter Records on February 17, 2015.

 Shauna de Cartier

 USA – Jim Flammia